ktnrg45/vs-code-cython/README.md

 # Features

-- Syntax Highlighting
+- Syntax highlighting
-- Static Syntax Checking
+- Static syntax checking for C and CPP syntax
 - Go to definitions
 - Import resolver for .pyx and .pxd files